-a) Undeveloped islands less than 0.8 hectares (1.97 acres) shall not be used for residential purposes and shall be limited to a picnic shelter and a dock, or existing development as of the date of adoption of this Plan.
-Notwithstanding the above, the construction of a dwelling and accessory uses on islands that are slightly less than 0.8 hectares (1.97 acres) in size may be permitted through an amendment to the implementing Zoning By-law and through this process, the following matters shall be considered:
+- a) Undeveloped islands less than 0.8 hectares (1.97 acres) shall not be used for residential purposes and shall be limited to a picnic shelter and a dock, or existing development as of the date of adoption of this Plan.
+Notwithstanding the above, the construction of a dwelling and accessory uses on islands that are slightly less than 0.8 hectares (1.97 acres) in size may be permitted through an amendment to the implementing Zoning By-law or a Community Planning Permit and through this process, the following matters shall be considered: - i) The potential for retaining and enhancing tree cover; - ii) The protection of critical fish and wildlife habitat; - iii) The presence of adequate soil depth and the suitability of the site for a septic system;

-- i) The potential for retaining and enhancing tree cover; - ii) The protection of critical fish and wildlife habitat; - iii) The presence of adequate soil depth and the suitability of the site for a septic system; - iv) The nature and appropriateness of mainland access; and, - v) The potential for subdued visual impact through the appropriate location of building envelopes. - b) The submission of an Environmental Impact Study shall be required to support development requiring a Zoning By-law amendment as per sub-section a).
+- iv) The nature and appropriateness of mainland access; and, - v) The potential for subdued visual impact through the appropriate location of building envelopes. - b) The submission of an Environmental Impact Study shall be required to support development requiring a Zoning By-law amendment or a Community Planning Permit as per sub-section a).